elm3nt/argon-cli/README.md

 ## Execution time analysis

 It takes input as c source file(s).
 You can provide single c source file path.
-If you provide directory path it will recursively search for c source files in that direcotry.
-Then these c source files are compiled using GCC with provied optimiazation levels (0, 1, 2, 3, s, fast) in the options.
+If you provide directory path, it will recursively search for c source files in that direcotry.
+Then these c source files are compiled using GCC with provided optimiazation levels (0, 1, 2, 3, s, fast) in the options.
 The analysis report is saved in analysis.csv file of output path.

 Syntax to compile and execute c source file